MicrosoftDocs/Viva/Viva/plan-for-all-viva-modules.md

 Learn more about [how to build a champion program at your organization.](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fadoption.microsoft.com%2Ffiles%2Fchampions%2FChampion-Program-Plan-Template.pptx&wdOrigin=BROWSELINK)

-**Meet your audience where they are**: There are several methods of sharing the availability of the Viva apps like email, SharePoint news, or post in Teams or a Yammer community for example.
+**Meet your audience where they are**: There are several methods of sharing the availability of the Viva apps like email, SharePoint news, or post in Teams or a Viva Engage community for example.
 [Get more information, templates, and resources to help your organization promote and adopt Microsoft Viva.](https://adoption.microsoft.com/viva/)

 Consider where and how different audiences currently get news and announcements.
 For example, frontline workers might get the most important news in team meetings and from posters in break rooms, and hybrid workers might be used to getting SharePoint news in Outlook.